 PTO stands for “paid time off,” and it’s basically any time when employees get paid even though they’re not working.
-PTO can come in a few different flavors, including:
+A paid time off policy can come in a few different flavors, including:

 - Sick days

-The question is, how do you design a PTO policy that lets your team collect and use those hard-earned days off when and where they need it?
-Here are the most important things you need to know about PTO as a business owner.
+The question is, how do you design a PTO policy for your small business with an available amount of time that lets your team collect and use those hard-earned vacation days off when and where they need it for work-life balance?
+Here are the most important things you need to know about an employee’s PTO as a business owner.

 First off, do I need to offer PTO?

-There aren’t any federal laws that tell companies they need to hand out paid vacation or sick time—but there are a ton of state laws you’ll want to brush up on.
+That being said, there aren’t any federal laws that tell companies they need to hand out paid days or a specific number of hours for sick time, but there are a ton of state laws you’ll want to brush up on.

 Okay, I’m game.
 How do I design a PTO policy?